rsyslog/rsyslog/source/configuration/nomatch.rst

 return an empty string, which the database layer can turn into a zero.

 The other mode is "**FIELD**\ ", in which the complete field is returned.
-This may be useful in cases where absense of a match is considered a failure and the message that triggered it shall be logged.
+This may be useful in cases where absence of a match is considered a failure and the message that triggered it shall be logged.

 If in doubt, **it is highly suggested to use the** `rsyslog online regular